simmen-puzzle/kafka-showcase/README.md

 Some aspects will be implemented next (suggestions are welcome)

 - [x] finish connector
+- [x] make connector configurable
+- [ ] if topic for stream is not present do not shut down
 - [ ] more complex stream including a join with a KTable
 - [ ] some Ksqldb examples
 - [ ] Testing, Testing Testing